- Why are new Shared Agents and Clouds not being provisioned for my jobs in the queue when I have agents that are suspended?

 - In Jenkins 1.588, made the provisioning strategy plugable was fixed as well as fixing the busy count and introducing an on-line count so that new strategies can decide to use the on-line count in place of the available count.

 - In Jenkins 1.607, fixed the statistics used to decide on provisioning

 The load graphs seen when running on 1.607 (though beware JENKINS-27708 and JENKINS-27871 which I fixed towards 1.610) result in much better provisioning behaviour.

 So, there is no additional provisioning because you have more than zero executors which means that provisioning is based on the average number of available executors being close to zero and the provisioning of the executor you do have resulting in poisoning of that statistic which will take approximately 6 minutes to clear - or if the node is released and you then have zero executors available then the provisioning logic will switch back to the special case handling.

 There are some workarounds that will keep the system performing closer to how it should behave.

-In that regard, there are a number of system properties that can be configured in the CM.
-These system properties only affect the CM that you set them on.
-These properties can be tweaked differentially on different CM to understand the aggregate effect.
+In that regard, there are a number of system properties that can be configured in the controller.
+These system properties only affect the controller that you set them on.
+These properties can be tweaked differentially on different controller to understand the aggregate effect.